ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 The `click` and `doubleClick` events are fired when any part of the chart is clicked or double clicked, respectively.
 The `doubleClick` event does not block the original `click` event from firing.

-These events may be prevented by other clickable parts of the chart, such as nodes.
+These events may be prevented by other clickable parts of the chart, such as series-nodes and legend items.

 ### Example: Single & Double Click Events